-“Chuka Soba” is the signature dish of this store.
-Inotani Main Store was established in the eastern coast of Shikoku.
-It has become famous because it is the pioneer of Tokushima Ramen by opening a branch in Shin-Yokohama Ramen Museum.
-Raw egg is sold separately in this shop and usually costs around 50 yen.
-“Chuka Soba” or “Chinese Soba” is known for its brown soup that is salty and the noodles used are homemade as well.
-Nowadays, most locals believed that Inotani is the originator of this regional food in Japan.
+“Chuka Soba” stands as the signature dish of this store.
+The Inotani Main Store, established on the eastern coast of Shikoku, gained fame as the pioneer of Tokushima Ramen by opening a branch in the Shin-Yokohama Ramen Museum.
+This shop sells raw egg separately, usually for around 50 yen.
+“Chuka Soba” or “Chinese Soba” features a salty brown soup and homemade noodles.
+Today, most locals consider Inotani as the originator of this regional food in Japan.

 Okuya Main Store

 One of the most popular ramen shops in the area is Okuya Main Store.
 What sets Okuya apart from other shops is its rice bowl menu.
 They serve Tokushima Ramen with “shirasu” (partially-dried and salted immature white fish) and “onsen tamago” (slow-cooked egg in low temperature).
 This shop also serves different variants of ramen such as Tantanmen, Shio, and Miso.

 Ramen Todai Omichi is a popular ramen shop that has several branches nationwide.
 They serve ramen with rich and thick pork-based soup.
 It is often said that the ramen in this shop tastes like Sukiyaki and their signature ramen is sold at 1100 yen.
 Ramen Todai also serves dumplings and unlimited raw eggs which is a surefire hit to customers.